Middle School

 The desired outcomes for students include the development analytical and critical thinking skills, research and study skills, time and organization strategies, and the ability to reflectively evaluate their own work and the work of their peers.
 Also inherent in our philosophy is the development of social skills and personal values which lead to a positive self-image and a commitment to the community.
 This is accomplished through instilling a sense of personal, social, and academic responsibility in all of our students.

-In Middle School the students study English Language and Literature, Mathematics, a Foreign Language (Spanish or French), Geography, History, Science, Biology (Year 9), Lab Science, ICT, Physical Education and elective courses.
+In Middle School the students study English Language and Literature, Mathematics, a Foreign Language - Spanish , Global Issues, Combined Science, Lab Science, Visual Arts, Design Technology and Physical Education.